denoland/std/briefing/Stuck-summary.md

    - Integrate AI Agents for dynamic service selection and orchestrations.
    - This serves as the platform’s “nervous system,” enabling modular interoperability.

-2. **AI Overlord Integration & Governance (Highest Priority for Scott)**
+2. **Commander Integration & Governance (Highest Priority for Scott)**
-   Implement the AI Overlord (O1 Pro) to manage strategic and tactical tasks, track progress, re-prioritize as new data emerges, and ensure compliance with domain definitions.
+   Implement the Commander (O1 Pro) to manage strategic and tactical tasks, track progress, re-prioritize as new data emerges, and ensure compliance with domain definitions.
    - Establish reasoning-first workflows and evaluation pipelines.
    - Overlord queries for clarification, integrates regulatory and identity checks, and keeps strategies aligned with project goals.